jessebraham/espflash-cli-resdesign/README.md

 2. using a subcommand is more consistent with the rest of the CLI (and with `esptool.py` as well)

 **Q:** Do we want to stick with `flash` for the name of this subcommand? `esptool.py` uses `write_mem`/`write_flash`, do we want to use these and get rid of the `--ram` flag, or just use `write` instead?

----

-We are currently using [tracing-subscriber](https://github.com/tokio-rs/tracing) for configuring our logging.
-I'm am not super familiar with this crate, but I have not yet found a way to set the `LOG_LEVEL` via an environment variable.

-**Q:** Is the lack of this functionality a deal-breaker?
-Should we just use something like [env-logger](https://github.com/env-logger-rs/env_logger) instead?
-Does [tracing-subscriber](https://github.com/tokio-rs/tracing) provide any real benefits that I'm not aware of?